 Prospects should complete the application process for admission to Mid-Atlantic Christian University.
+Once admitted the prospect should file a Certificate of Eligibility with the Registrar's office.
 At the time of registration the Registrar will certify enrollment for those who are eligible for DVA benefits.
 Individuals entitled to DVA benefits cannot be certified for benefits until their successful completion of high school or the equivalent is documented by an official final high school transcript (or equivalent) and official college transcripts from each college attended.